Services Contacts Free Consultation via WhatsApp

 How to legalize a criminal record certificate for the UAE?

 The criminal record certificate follows a special legalization procedure since it does not require notarized certification of a copy.
-The path: original certificate → Minjust (confirms the authenticity of the MVD official’s signature) → MFA (confirms the Minjust stamp) → UAE Embassy.
+The path: original certificate → Minjust (confirms the authenticity of the MVD official’s signature) → MID (confirms the Minjust stamp) → UAE Embassy.
 The main difficulty is that the certificate is valid for only 3 months, so you need to complete all stages within this period.
 Start legalization immediately after receiving the certificate.

 Does the UAE accept electronic apostille?